TaggrNetwork/Taggr/docs/WHITEPAPER.md

 1. Each response to a post increases the author's rewards by `$response_reward`.
 2. Inactive users' credits decrease by `$inactivity_penalty` per week after `$inactivity_duration_weeks` weeks of inactivity.
-3. Users with negative rewards don't participate in reward distributions or minting.
+3. Users with negative rewards balance don't participate in reward distributions or minting.

 ## Rewards and Revenue Distribution

 -   During positive interactions, users can receive rewards from other users.
+-   Rewards are converted to ICP and distributed to users every Friday.
--   Earned rewards points are converted to ICP during the next distribution by converting `$credits_per_xdr` reward points to ICP at the credit minting ratio (`1 XDR` / `$credits_per_xdr`).
+-   Earned rewards points are converted to ICP at the ratio `$credits_per_xdr` rewards / `$xdr_in_usd` USD.
 -   Additionally, users owning tokens and being active within the last `$revenue_share_activity_weeks` weeks receive a share of $name's revenue proportionate to their token holdings.

 ## Stalwarts